cybertraining-dsc/sp21-599-358/project/index.md

 ## 7. Benchmark

-The benchmark used for this project was the StopWatch function from the cloudmesh package [^11].
+The benchmark used for this project was the StopWatch function from the cloudmesh package [^10].
 The function can see how long a particular section of code took compared to a different section in the program.
 In this project the section that took the longest was to setup pedestrian and traffic accross the simulated city.
 This makes sense because there are many vehicles and pedestrians that need to be spawned while also pre computing there trajectories.

 ![Figure5](https://github.com/cybertraining-dsc/sp21-599-358/raw/main/project/images/Benchmark.PNG)

 **Figure 5**

-Your project must include a benchmark.
-The easiest is to use cloudmesh-common [^2]

 ## 8. Conclusion